rhinobase/hono-openapi/CONTRIBUTING.md

 - `ci`: all changes regarding the configuration of continuous integration (i.e. GitHub actions, ci system)
 - `chore`: all changes to the repository that do not fit into any of the above categories

-You can use `pnpm commit` command to help you with your commits

 If you are interested in the detailed specification you can visit <https://www.conventionalcommits.org/> or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

 ### Steps to PR